 It is another salient point that the inductive game theory approach, especially the development in this paper, gives some answers to many of the "Top Ten Research Questions" given in Camerer [3], e.g., "How do people value the payoffs of others?", and "What game do people think they are playing?"
-We will address these questions in this paper.
+We will address these questions.